Built: Derby Locomotive Works.

 By January 11th 25902 was working with 25912, they were noted at Bescot on January 13th.
 The last passenger haulage for 25902 occurred on January 15th when the 07.10 Chester - Manchester Victoria failed at Warrington.
 25902 & 25912 were on hand to take the train forward to its destination.

-25902 was noted with 25910 at Warrington, Deanside and Winsford on January 19th.
-The next day 25902 attended to a derailment near Dee Marsh Yard with the Crewe breakdown crane, which in the course of the recovery itself became derailed.
+25902 was noted with 25910 at Warrington, Deanside and Winsford on a wintry January 19th, presumably on a rubbish train diagram.
+The next day 25902 attended to a derailment near Dee Marsh Yard with the Crewe breakdown crane, during the course of the recovery the crane itself became derailed.

 By January 29th 25902 was attached to 25912, the pair reaching Carlisle later that day.
 The next day 25902 received an 'A' exam at Carlisle.
 25902 and 25912 were noted together on February 18th at Warrington, its not certain if they had remained together since January 29th.
 By February 21st 25901 was attached to 25902.

 On February 24th 25902 ran light to Shap Summit to work the 6P32 to Preston Dock Street.
 25902 arrived at Wigan TMD in the early hours of February 28th and was stopped for an 'A' exam, which was not completed.
 The locomotive's last move was to Crewe on the afternoon of March 2nd where it was taken out of service.